mamedev/mame/docs/source/commandline/commandline-all.rst

  | 777888999.777888999.777888999.444555666.444555666.444555666.111222333.111222333.111222333 |
  +-------------------------------------------------------------------------------------------+

 	However, this can be reduced using several shorthands supported by the <map> parameter.
-If information about a row is missing, then it is assumed that any missing data in columns 5-9 are left/right symmetric with data in columns 0-4; and any missing data in colums 0-4 is assumed to be copies of the previous data.
+If information about a row is missing, then it is assumed that any missing data in columns 5-9 are left/right symmetric with data in columns 0-4; and any missing data in columns 0-4 is assumed to be copies of the previous data.
 The same logic applies to missing rows, except that up/down symmetry is assumed.

 	By using these shorthands, the 81 character map can be simply specified by this 11 character string: 7778...4445